Cícero (footballer): São Paulo

 After one and half-year playing for São Paulo, on 1 January 2013, Brazilian press confirmed that Cícero would break his contract with the club for 2013 season.

 Santos

 On 8 January 2013, Cícero signed a two-year deal with Santos.
 Cícero finished the 2013 Campeonato Paulista as the club's second topscorer, only behind Neymar.

 Fluminense

 In July 2014, Cícero re-joined Fluminense for his third spell at the club.

 Return to São Paulo

 In December 2016, Cícero has returned to São Paulo.
 After Cícero scored a hat-trick against PSTC, in a 4–2 winning match valid for 2017 Copa do Brasil, coach Rogério Ceni praised him as a key player of squad.
 According to Ceni: "He is a 32-year-old player, that adds experience, with a good head game and a good finalization from out of area."

 Grêmio

 After the sacking of São Paulo manager Rogerio Ceni, Cícero received less playtime, eventually leading to a mutual contract termination.
 He soon after signed with Grêmio in order to bolster their squad for continental play.
+Cícero scored the only goal of the 2017 Copa Libertadores finals first leg after coming off of the bench.
+He would come off the bench in the second leg as Grêmio won 3-1 on aggregate over Lanús.